PharmGKB/PharmCAT/docs/using/VCF-Requirements.md

 ### Must normalize variant representation

-Variant representation is an on-going problem in NGS ([related article](https://macarthurlab.org/2014/04/28/converting-genetic-variants-to-their-minimal-representation/)).
+Variant representation is an ongoing problem in NGS ([related article](https://macarthurlab.org/2014/04/28/converting-genetic-variants-to-their-minimal-representation/)).
 For example, the following vcf lines all specify the same variant with different formats:

 ```text
 chr7    117548628    .
 GTTTTTTTA    GTTTTTA    .
 PASS    CFTR:5T    GT    0/1